TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 - Next bullet.

+## HTML tags

+Our lesson files sometimes use HTML tags for more complex markup.
+Currently, we use block-level HTML tags for things like note boxes, assignment panels, mermaid diagrams, CodePen embeds, and collapsible content.

+All block-level HTML tags used for markup **must** be surrounded by a single blank line on each side.
+HTML tags used in code blocks (such as for HTML, JSX and ERB code) are exempt, as they are not to do with markup for the page.

+Inline HTML tags used for markup, such as `<span>` to provide an ID for a specific paragraph or sentence, do not need any special whitespace.

 ## Note boxes

 Note boxes can be added by wrapping the content in a `div` with the class `lesson-note`.
 This will add styling to make the note stand out visually to users.